-BEREC will continue to co-operate with the Commission's services with the aim of producing a document on non-discrimination tools.
+BEREC will continue to co-operate with the Commission's services with the aim of to deliver a BEREC opinion in due course.
 This work is integrated with the work under 4.1.1 above.
-BEREC could, based on the experiences of the Member States, give an overview of the existing non-discrimination obligations.
 There is also a link to the work BEREC has done so far in the field of functional separation.